jaymeen07-r/ClassSight-Pilot/README.md

 * VIDHYA-LLM is not a general-purpose chatbot
 * Outputs depend on provided institutional data
 * Final academic decisions must be validated by educators or administrators

 ---

+## Security & Data Protection

+The project follows strict **security measures** to protect sensitive student, teacher, and institutional data.
+Key practices include:

+* **Role-Based Access Control (RBAC)** to limit data access
+* **Encryption** of data at rest and in transit
+* **Access Logging** for all modifications and retrievals
+* **Secure Communication** protocols for data exchange
+* **Compliance** with institutional policies and data privacy laws

+Access to restricted datasets requires formal permission.
+Requests are reviewed manually, and data is provided only for responsible, approved use.

+For more details, see [SECURITY.md](security.md).

+---

 ## Dataset Access Policy